netlify-templates/victor-hugo/site/content/researcher/_index.md

 ---
-title: Platfrom developed by and for researchers & innovators
+title: Platform developed by and for researchers & innovators
 subtitle: Automate multiple aspects of running a clinical trial or pilot
 image: /images/rct.svg
 image_caption: